OrangeSpyderMan/inkplate10-weather-cal/server/README.md

 ### OpenWeatherMap API

 [DEPRECATED]
 This provider is no longer supported in this version.
-Please consider using [OpenWeatherMapv3](#openweathermapv3-api) that works with the OneCall V3 API [described here](https://openweathermap.org/api/one-call-3).
+Please use [OpenWeatherMapv3](#openweathermapv3-api) that works with the OneCall V3 API [described here](https://openweathermap.org/api/one-call-3).

 ### OpenWeatherMapv3 API

+This it the API that has had the most testing.

 In order to obtain an API Key, you will need to sign up to OpenWeatherMap and [generate an API key](https://home.openweathermap.org/api_keys).

 This provides a lot more data than is displayed, but is set to display only three-hourly forecasts.
 It can do hourly, but will need display format changes to work properly [TODO - portrait mode display?].
-[TODO - add configuration options to determine no only the number of forecasts but also the hourly interval to use.
+[TODO - add configuration options to determine not only the number of forecasts but also the hourly interval to use.
 Currently is hardcoded to 6]

 ### Google StaticMaps API